emporous/universalreference.io/docs/intro.md

 ## What is Emporous?

-Emporous is a universal object reference framework used to generalize multiple streams of content management into a single content management mechanism and strategy.
+Emporous is an object reference framework used to generalize multiple streams of content management into a single content management mechanism and strategy.

 ### Ok, so, what can Emporous be used for?